 Why to Use Groups

-Groups improve efficiency as well as provide the user with an ease to fetch or remove data in logical groups which reduces time consumption.
-Moreover, if the data is grouped according to any logical criteria, the network trips are reduced since the database doesn't need to be accessed every time which is also cost effective.
+Groups improve efficiency as well as provide the user with an ease to fetch or remove data in logical groups.
+This helps reduce time consumption yielding faster results.
+Moreover, if the data is grouped according to any logical criteria, the network trips are reduced since the database does not need to be accessed every time.
+This makes it cost effective as well.

 When to Use Groups